openfga/.github/GOVERNANCE.md

 #### Contributors

-The @contributors team exists to keep track of and grant certain priveliges to anyone who contributes to the product.
+The @contributors team exists to keep track of and grant certain privileges to anyone who contributes to the product.

 ### Joining a team